Ruin probabilities for risk processes in a bipartite network: Introduction

 The paper is structured as follows.
-In Section~\ref{s2} we describe our bipatite network model and present the two leading examples of a complete network and a Bernoulli random network.
-We focus on two classical cases, namely, that a single selected component and that the sum of selected components hits a barrier.
-Section~\ref{s3} derives results for the hitting probabilities of sums of components of the specific multivariate compound Poisson process with special emphasis on the network influence.
-Here we derive a network Pollaczek-Khintchine formula for component sums, a network Lundberg bound, and we present explicit results for an exponential system.
-In Section~\ref{s42} we investigate such hitting probabilities for different network scenarios, where the now random and network-dependent Pollaczek-Khintchine parameter $P$ plays the same prominent role as $\rho$ does in the classical one-dimensional problem.
-For this parameter $P$ we derive Poisson approximations under relevant parameter settings.
-Section~\ref{s4a} provides an explicit example of a $2\times 2$ system.
-Section~\ref{s4} is dedicated to the joint hitting probability of a set of components for which a network Lundberg bound is given and the $2\times 2$-system is continued as an example.
-The final Section~\ref{s5} indicates applications for risk balancing networks in ruin theory and load balancing networks in queueing theory.
+In Section~\ref{s2} we describe the bipartite network model and present two loss sharing schemes that are characterized by homogeneous or proportional weights.
+We focus on three ruin situations, namely the ruin of a single agent, the ruin of a risk balanced set of agents, and the joint ruin of all agents.
+Section~\ref{s3} derives results for the ruin probabilities of sums of components of the multivariate compound Poisson process with special emphasis on the network influence.
+Here we derive a network Pollaczek-Khintchine formula for component sums and a network Lundberg bound.
+In Section~4 we present explicit results for an exponential system.
+In Section~5 we investigate the bipartite network with conditionally independent edges, and provide a Poisson approximation for the ruin parameter $P$ for arbitrary sets of agents.
+We specialize such networks to the mixed Binomial network and the complete network.
+Section~\ref{s4} is dedicated to the joint ruin probability of all agents in a selected group and provides a network Lundberg bound for this ruin event.
+The proofs are found in Section~\ref{proof}.